The final resting place of the kings and queens of France

 - The guided tour is also an opportunity to recall the history of France and its great kings and queens

-- It is a fun and exciting guided tour in the company of Saint-Denis, Dagobert, Saint-Louis, Catherine de Médicis, Henri IV, Louis XVII?
+- This is a fun and exciting guided tour with Saint-Denis, Dagobert, Saint-Louis, Catherine de Médicis, Henri IV, Louis XVII...

 - This visit is regularly scheduled.
 It can also be privatized.